What is it?

 Full-Spectrum CBD is all the naturally occurring components from the hemp plant in their most unprocessed form, keeping most of what nature intended.
 This is opposed to Broad-Spectrum CBD (where some components are filtered out), or CBD isolate (where everything is filtered out until you get one specific component--missing out on the benefits of the whole plant).

-So how do you make this sweet magic?
-Well, first we take the glorious hemp flower.
+First we take the glorious hemp flower.
 It is cured and dried, then heated in a process called decarboxylation before phytocannabinoids are extracted from the raw hemp plant.
 Yeah, there are some big words in there, but what this really means is that you bring all the good stuff out of the plant so it can be easily collected.
 The goal is obtain the full spectrum of cannabinoids (hence the name…) so this nectar of the gods can be distilled into the products you know and love.